luontola/tdd-mooc-small-steps/README.md

 Get to know your IDE and the automated refactorings it provides.
 Try [refactoring golf](http://codemanship.co.uk/parlezuml/blog/?postid=1360) and get the lowest score possible.

+### TCR challenge

+If you set the environment variable `MAX_CHANGES` to `1` or higher, the tests will automatically check with Git that at most that many lines have been modified.

+This can be combined with [TCR](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864): use the `npm run tcr` command to commit or revert the changes automatically depending on whether the tests passed.

+By default the TCR script will set `MAX_CHANGES=1`, but if you want to practise with a more lenient limit, try the `MAX_CHANGES=2 npm run tcr` command at first.

 ---

 _This exercise is part of the [TDD MOOC](https://tdd.mooc.fi) at the University of Helsinki, brought to you